 - If the pointer is directly over the figure, say 5, write down that figure and underline it.
-The sample meter reading shown will be 4 5 9 2 8.
+For example, the reading could be 4 5 9 2 8.

 - This reading now requires adjusting to eliminate small variations to the pointer positions.
 Look at the figures underlined.
 If one of these is followed by a 9, reduce the underlined figure by 1.
-The correct reading in this example is 44928.
+The correct reading in the example above is 44928.

 - As with the digital meter, when you've worked out this reading, subtract the previous reading shown on your bill to find the number of electricity units used.